On general convergence behaviours of finite-dimensional approximants for abstract linear inverse problems: The compact linear inverse problem

-\begin{remark}[The density of $\mathrm{ran} A$ does not help] Even if the genericity discussed in Remarks \ref{rem:strongRes_weakErr} and \ref{rem:Res_small_Err_large} is referred to compact injective operators with non-dense range, requiring $\overline{\mathrm{ran} A}=\cH$ does not improve the convergence in general.
-For instance, the compact inverse problem associated with the weighted right-shift $\mathcal{R}$ in $\ell^2(\mathbb{Z})$ (Sect.~\ref{sec:compactRshift-Z}) involves an operator that is compact, injective, and with dense range, but its compression with $Q_N:=P_N:=\sum_{n=-N}^N|e_N\rangle\langle e_N|$ produces \emph{for every $N$} a $(2N+1)\times (2N+1)$ square matrix that is singular and for which, therefore, all the considerations of Remarks \ref{rem:strongRes_weakErr} and \ref{rem:Res_small_Err_large} can be repeated verbatim. \end{remark}
+\begin{remark}[The density of $\mathrm{ran} A$ does not help] The genericity of convergence discussed in Remarks \ref{rem:strongRes_weakErr} and \ref{rem:Res_small_Err_large} is not improved by additionally requiring that $\overline{\mathrm{ran} A}=\cH$.
+For instance, the inverse problem considered in Example \ref{example:RN} involves an operator that is compact, injective, and with dense range, but the finite-dimensional projections produce \emph{for every $N$} the matrix \eqref{eq:RN} that is singular and for which, therefore, all the considerations of Remarks \ref{rem:strongRes_weakErr} and \ref{rem:Res_small_Err_large} can be repeated verbatim. \end{remark}

 \begin{remark}[`Bad' truncations and `good' truncations] We saw in Lemma \ref{lem:bad_truncations} that `bad' truncations (i.e., leading to matrices $A_N$ that are, eventually in $N$, all singular) are always possible.
-On the other hand, there always exists a ``good'' choice for the truncation -- although such a choice might not be identifiable explicitly -- which makes the infinite-dimensional residual and error vanish in a stronger sense than what stated in Theorem \ref{prop:compact1}, and without the extra assumption of uniform boundedness on the approximate solutions.
+On the other hand, there always exists a ``good'' choice for the truncation -- although such a choice might not be identifiable explicitly -- which makes the infinite-dimensional residual and error vanish in norm and with no extra assumption of uniform boundedness on the approximate solutions.
 For instance, in terms of the singular value decomposition \eqref{eq:singValDec} of $A$, it is enough to choose

 in which case $Q_NAP_N=\sum_{n=1}^N\sigma_n|\psi_n\rangle\langle\varphi_n|$ and $A_N=\mathrm{diag}(\sigma_1,\dots,\sigma_N)$, and for given $g=\sum_{n\in\mathbb{N}}g_n\psi_n$ one has $\widehat{f^{(N)}}=\sum_{n=1}^N\frac{g_n}{\sigma_n}\,\varphi_n$, where the sequence $(\frac{g_n}{\sigma_n})_{n\in\mathbb{N}}$ belongs to $\ell^2(\mathbb{N})$ owing to the assumption $g\in\mathrm{ran}A$, whence